 As of June 30, 2012, the Company had stopped accruing cash and/or PIK interest and OID on four investments, including three that had not paid all of their scheduled cash interest payments for the period ended June 30, 2012.
-As of June 30, 2011, the Company had stopped accruing cash interest, PIK interest and OID on two investments that had not paid all of their scheduled cash interest payments for the period ended cash interest payments for the period ended cash interest payments for the period ended June 30, 2011.
+As of June 30, 2011, the Company had stopped accruing cash interest, PIK interest and OID on two investments that had not paid all of their scheduled cash interest payments for the period ended June 30, 2011.